Skip to main content

 warning

 Go's goroutine scheduler and select operation are non-deterministic.
-You should use them only inside steps.
+You should use them only inside steps, or use the durable Go and Select functions instead.

 For example, don't do this: